alonsso97/alonsso97/README.md

 ## Hi there 👋

-I love cybersecurity and I am currently working as an Analyst in a Security Operations Center.
+I love cybersecurity and I am currently working as Analyst in a Security Operations Center.

 The published repositories were created while I was studying system administration, and during that time, I began learning the Bash scripting language.